eProsima/vulcanexus/docs/rst/introduction/tools/shapes_demo.rst

 .. note::

-    Using Lifespan QoS will not have any visual effect.
+    Using Deadline and Lifespan QoS will not have any visual effect.

 Subscribing to a Topic
 ^^^^^^^^^^^^^^^^^^^^^^